French criminal law: Suspension of trial by ordeal

 In medieval France and elsewhere in Europe, trial by ordeal was an ancient judicial practice by which the guilt or innocence of an accused was determined, such as trial by battle, by fire, or water.
 The belief was that God determined the result, and presentation of evidence or witnesses played no part.
-This persisted for centuries, because people believed it worked, and there was no one (except the victim and the real perpetrator, who would remain silent) to say it didn't.
+This persisted for centuries, because people believed it worked, and there was no one (except the victim and the real perpetrator, who would remain silent) to say it did not.
 But by the 12th century belief in it began to weaken, led by opposing views from the Church.
 Opposition became widespread, and in 1215 the Church condemned trial by ordeal in the Fourth Lateran Council.
 This meant priests could no longer use trial by ordeal to determine guilt or innocence, and other means had to be found.

 The Church already had one other method, which hitherto had been used only for cases of offenses against the clergy, and for cases of suspected heresy, namely they would organize a commission of inquiry headed by some trustworthy individual to find out the facts.
 The investigator would question suspects and witnesses and write up a report.
 The ruling on guilt or innocence would be based on the written dossier.
 This formal investigation, or "inquisition", is the basis of the inquisitorial system in France.
 England took a different approach, summoning a group of people to answer the question of guilt or innocence formerly assigned to God, and this became the origin of trial by jury and the accusatorial system.